ashifujjmanRafi/Informatics_Lab/Reserch_note/researchNote.md

 another suggestion was update the model with newer one,

 In our research, we will assume that vehicle-to-vehicle (V2V) communication has been achieved through a standardized networking protocol, such as LAN-based direct communication or a low-latency wireless system.
 Under this assumption, each vehicle can communicate with other vehicles within a defined radius (e.g., 10 meters).
-When a vehicle enters another vehicle’s information-sharing radius, they exchange data regarding their current status, such as, Obstacle detection, road signs, and traffic conditions,Speed, direction, and future intended actions.
+When a vehicle enters another vehicle's information-sharing radius, they exchange data regarding their current status, such as, Obstacle detection, road signs, and traffic conditions,Speed, direction, and future intended actions.
 To evaluate the impact of V2V communication on autonomous decision-making, we will investigate how Large Language Models (LLMs) process and utilize this information.
 Specifically, we will examine whether incorporating V2V-exchanged data improves decision accuracy and enables AVs to make more precise and context-aware choices.
 While V2V communication facilitates information sharing, it also introduces a critical question:
 Is a single centralized decision-making agent sufficient for processing all incoming V2V data and making autonomous driving decisions, or is a multi-agent system required for improved efficiency and scalability?